Road Trip Essentials: How to Have a Healthy Road Trip

 Especially for long distances, download a bunch of music playlists, podcasts, and audiobooks while you still have WiFi.
 You will most likely lose reception at some point, and this will ensure you don’t miss a beat.

 Plenty of True Citrus water enhancers!

 True Citrus products keep you enticed to keep sipping your water, so load up.
 Need a little pick-me-up for when you’re getting tired of the drive?
-Our Energy products will keep you wide awake (with as much caffeine as a cup of coffee) and keep your immune system healthy (with your daily vitamin C).
+Our healthy, caffeinated Energy drink mixes will keep you wide awake (with as much caffeine as a cup of coffee) and keep your immune system healthy (with your daily vitamin C).

 Healthy Foods to Bring on a Road Trip

 It’s always better to bring your own food rather than trust highway stops to have nutrient-dense meals.
 Unfortunately, American roadways are lined with mostly fast or convenience foods, which usually means very high calorie content and very low nutritional value.